villevli/villevli.github.io/README.md

 ## Portal mechanics

-- Used camera and shader tricks, render texture and stencil buffer to create a portal between any 2 points in the 3d world
+- Created a seamless portal between any 2 points in the 3d world (like in the game Portal)
+- Used cameras, shaders, render texture and stencil buffer
-- Code to teleport any objects passing through and keeping the relative orientation and velocity
+- Teleports any objects passing through and keeping the relative orientation and velocity